10 March 1960

 Lyall stopped laughing at once, his eyes growing wide.
 Hope smirked, lifting their son up and cradling him closer.
 "Your daddy's a very smart man, Remus," she murmured in his little ear.
 "But he often forgets that he married a much smarter lady."

-Lyall blinked, several times.
-And as he gazed at the blurry outline of his wife and son through the darkness, illuminated only by the shaft of moonlight glowing palely through the bedroom windows, the familiar warm, fierce rush of affection filled his stomach again.
+Lyall smiled.
+And as he gazed at the blurry outline of his wife and son through the darkness, illuminated only by the shaft of moonlight glowing palely through the bedroom windows, that familiar warm, fierce rush of affection filled his stomach again.
 He scooted closer to Hope on the bed and wrapped his arms around her, kissing the side of her head.
 "Thank goodness for that," he whispered.

 She looked up, smiling warmly.
 Then, with a gentle sigh, she leaned back against his shoulder and held the little bundle of blue-striped blankets between them.
 Together, they watched as the baby crinkled his face in his sleep, reaching a wee fist out of his cocoon of warmth.

 "Remus John Lupin," Hope said softly.
-She gave a little sniff, hugging the baby close.
+She gave a little sniff.
 "That's your name, sweet boy," she whispered.
 "That's your name, my love…"

-"Remus John Lupin," Lyall repeated hoarsely, swallowing.
+"Remus John Lupin," Lyall repeated hoarsely.
 "A great wizard in the making."

 Five little fingertips closed around Lyall's thumb.